 4. The Invention of Hugo Cabret by Brian Selznick

 Hugo is almost a book within a book.
-The book IS actually mostly illustrations (284!) , and the illustrations tell their own story.
-I call The Invention of Hugo Cabret a children’s literature version of The Phantom of the Opera.
+The book IS actually mostly illustrations (284!), and the illustrations tell their own story.
+I compare The Invention of Hugo Cabret to a children’s literature version of The Phantom of the Opera.
 They are both set in Paris; Hugo is set around 1931.
-They both sneak around in hidden canals and passageways that they know like that back of their hand.
-And They both have deep, dark secrets from the past. ( I posted on this book previously…)
+They both sneak around in hidden canals and passageways that they know like the back of their hand.
+And they both have deep, dark secrets from the past. ( I posted on this book previously…)

 3. The Witch of Blackbird Pond by Elizabeth George Speare